markjrieke/2026-war/DEVLOG.md

 # DEVLOG

+## 2025-07-18

+Well, I have just realized that I will need to *radically* update the schedule that I initially shared last week --- for personal reasons, I'll need to finish everything by end of August (and ideally ahead of then).
+This should be doable --- I have, for the most part, finished up the validation piece that was supposed to take me through end of July, and have made some meaningful progress iterating through models.
+If I can finish up the modeling piece in the first few weeks of August, I honestly should be able to bang out the graphics in a day and the posts in a week.

 ## 2025-07-11

 More of the same, just working through flagging incumbents --- it's been taking a bit longer than expected due to \~work-related-stuff\~.
 I should ideally finish that up this weekend.